jgdigitaljedi/video-game-db-supplemental-data/notes/platformsToSearch.md

 The platforms have either not yet been explored or I've not been able to find any data for them yet.
 This list is here to serve as a record of more platforms that need data collection.

 - Magnavox Odyssey
-- FM Towns Marty
+- FM Towns Marty - difficult to find info
-- Amiga CD32
+- Amiga CD32 - difficult to find info
-- Apple Pippin
+- Apple Pippin - difficult to find info
 - PC Engine (Jap)
-- Supergrafx
+- Supergrafx - difficult to find info
 - Emerson Arcadia
 - Vectrex
-- Sega SG-1000
 - RCA Studio II
 - Inerton VC 4000
 - APF Imagination Machine